-Year ended July 31, 2024 2023 2022 (in thousands) Balance as of the beginning of the period \$ 671,381 \$ 553,916 \$ 345,756 Change during the period 162,527 117,465 208,160 Balance as of the end of the period \$ 833,908 \$ 671,381 \$ 553,916
+Year ended July 31, 2023 2022 2021 (in thousands) Balance as of the beginning of the period \$ 553,916 \$ 345,756 \$ 130,236 Change during the period 117,465 208,160 215,520 Balance as of the end of the period \$ 671,381 \$ 553,916 \$ 345,756

 The realization of deferred tax assets is dependent upon the generation of sufficient taxable income of the appropriate character in future periods.
 We regularly assess our ability to realize the deferred tax assets on a quarterly basis and we establish a valuation allowance if it is more-likely-than-not that some portion of the deferred tax assets will not be realized.
 We weigh all available positive and negative evidence, including our earnings history and results of recent operations, scheduled reversals of deferred tax liabilities, projected future taxable income, and tax planning strategies.
-Due to the weight of objectively verifiable negative evidence, including our history of losses, we believe that it is more likely than not that our U.S. federal and state deferred tax assets will not be realized as of July 31, 2024 and 2023.
+Due to the weight of objectively verifiable negative evidence, including our history of losses, we believe that it is more likely than not that our U.S. federal and state deferred tax assets will not be realized as of July 31, 2023 and 2022.
 Accordingly, we have maintained a full valuation allowance against such deferred tax assets.
-Due to the weight of objectively verifiable negative evidence, our U.K. deferred tax assets are not more likely than not to be realized in the future and a full valuation allowance has been maintained as of July 31, 2024 and 2023.
+Due to the weight of objectively verifiable negative evidence, our U.K. deferred tax assets are more likely than not to be realized in the future and a full valuation allowance has been maintained as of July 31, 2023 and 2022.

 The amount of the deferred tax asset considered realizable, however, could be adjusted if estimates of future taxable income during the carryforward period are reduced or increased or if objective negative evidence in the form of cumulative losses is no longer present and additional weight may be given to subjective evidence such as our projections for growth.
 In the event we determine that we will be able to realize all or part of our net deferred tax assets in the future, the valuation allowance against our deferred tax assets will be reversed in the period in which we make such determination.
 The release of a valuation allowance may cause greater volatility in the effective tax rate in the periods in which the valuation allowance is released.
-The valuation allowance against our U.S. federal, state and U.K. deferred tax assets increased by \$162.5 million, \$117.5 million and \$208.2 million in fiscal 2024, fiscal 2023 and fiscal 2022, respectively.
-The increase in the valuation allowance in fiscal 2024, fiscal 2023 and fiscal 2022 was related to tax losses for which insufficient positive evidence exists to support their realizability.
+The valuation allowance against our U.S. federal, state and U.K. deferred tax assets increased by \$117.5 million, \$208.2 million and \$215.5 million in fiscal 2023, fiscal 2022 and fiscal 2021, respectively.
+The increase in the valuation allowance in fiscal 2023, fiscal 2022 and fiscal 2021 was related to tax losses for which insufficient positive evidence exists to support their realizability.

-As of July 31, 2024, we have net operating loss carryforwards for U.S. federal income tax purposes of \$1,497.6 million, which are available to offset future federal taxable income.
+As of July 31, 2023, we have net operating loss carryforwards for U.S. federal income tax purposes of \$1,619.0 million, which are available to offset future federal taxable income.
 These net operating losses will carry forward indefinitely.
-As of July 31, 2024, we have net operating loss carryforwards for state income tax purposes of \$630.8 million.
-Beginning in 2024, \$554.9 million of state net operating losses will begin to expire at different periods.
-The remaining \$75.9 million of state net operating losses will carry forward indefinitely.
-As of July 31, 2024, we had foreign net operating loss carryforward of \$75.6 million, all of which will be carried forward indefinitely.
+As of July 31, 2023, we have net operating loss carryforwards for state income tax purposes of \$621.6 million.
+Beginning in 2024, \$481.5 million of state net operating losses will begin to expire at different periods.
+The remaining \$140.1 million of state net operating losses will carry forward indefinitely.
+As of July 31, 2023, we had foreign net operating loss carryforward of \$71.6 million, all of which will be carried forward indefinitely.

-As of July 31, 2024, we also had U.S. federal, California and foreign research and development and other tax credit carryforwards of \$133.4 million, \$73.9 million and \$1.9 million respectively.
-If not utilized, the federal research and development tax credit carryforwards will begin expiring at different periods beginning in 2033.
-Our California research and development tax credits may be carried forward indefinitely.
-Foreign tax credits will begin to expire in the fiscal year ending 2029.
+As of July 31, 2023, we had federal and California research and development and other tax credit carryforwards of approximately \$81.0 million and \$53.2 million, respectively.
+If not utilized, the federal credit carryforwards will begin expiring at different periods beginning in 2038.
+The California credit will be carried forward indefinitely.